Building on Our Strengths to Cultivate Pharmacy Leaders and Innovators

 - Applied mathematics

-During these short courses, you review the basic subject matter while exploring its connection and application to pharmacy-specific problems.
+During the Pharmacy Bridging Course, you review the basic subject matter while exploring its connection and application to pharmacy-specific problems.

 Foundations of Pharmacy

-Next up are seven courses exploring the following subjects that provide the foundational knowledge for patient care:
+Next up are eight courses exploring the following subjects that provide the foundational knowledge for patient care:

 The factual content of the courses is thoughtfully packaged and available to you for self-directed learning outside of class.
 Class time is devoted to faculty-student interactions and higher forms of thinking and problem solving.